Frequently Asked Questions

 11. I've just printed the manuscripts for the participants in my workshop and I'm feeling a bit overwhelmed.
 What should I do with them between now and the conference?

 If you have not been to our conference before and are looking at the stack of manuscripts you have just printed, wondering, "Now what am I supposed to do?" we recommend that you read and critique each individual's work with the time, energy, and care that you would expect a classmate to apply to your work.
 Read a piece for the first time without a pen in your hand.
-The second time you read it, make notes in the margins; and on a separate piece of paper write or type an end note (usually one single spaced page) to the author that covers any thoughts, concerns, or suggestions that can't be addressed in the margins of a piece.
-Put your name on the manuscripts and end notes.
+The second time you read it, make notes in the margins; and on a separate piece of paper type an end note (usually one, single-spaced page) to the author that covers any thoughts, concerns, or suggestions that can't be addressed in the margins of a piece.
+Put your name on the manuscripts you critique and end notes you write.
+Print two copies of this end note.
+Give one to the author and the other to your faculty member.

 Be sure to read the directors' letter in your packet.
 It includes advice about how to respond to the work of fellow writers.